 Jean Lepage, called Jean-Baptiste by the Clerk of the Conseil Souverain the 15 February 1712, asks that he be given his legacies and affirms that he wants "To enjoy the income of his property and his furniture" ...
 The judges promise him "letters of benefit of age".

 Then, more than a month later, the 5 April 1712, the Sieur de la Martinière reports that Louis Dallaire, first Warden of the Fabrique de Saint-François, opposes the execution of a judgment stating the 13 November 1710 by Intendant Jacques Raudot and wanting that the said Louis Lepage, son, can enjoy the use of a bench other than the one he currently uses.
 The church warden Dallaire was right.

-To the confession and enumeration of the fief of the island of Orleans written in 1725, we read this: "That over (Louis Marsault) are the heirs of Louis Lepage who have seven arpents of land in front of lade deepr loaded of four livres fifteen sols of France and five capons of rent and two sols three deniers of Cens also of France which have house, barn, stable, and about one hundred and twenty arpens of land Labourable ".
+To the confession and enumeration of the fief of the island of Orleans written in 1725, we read this: "That above (Louis Marsault) are the heirs of Louis Lepage who have seven arpents of land in front of lade deepr loaded of four livres fifteen sols of France and five capons of rent and two sols three deniers of Cens aussy de France which have house, barn, stable, and about one hundred and twenty arpens of land Labourable ".

 "Culture," writes Paul Savard, "can be defined by the memory of those who came and what they left better.
 It is a set of values that are inspired by the past, but may be intended to improve our own condition and quality of life.
 To reconstitute the life of an ancestor is to try to embrace a story that is not entirely foreign to us.

 The descendants of Louis Lepage and Sébastien Loignon are today a multitude.
-A simple simplicity and a noble pride seem to be their specific characteristics.
+Good simplicity and noble pride seem to be their specific characteristics.
 The living environment of the heir generations has changed, but the genetic, intellectual and spiritual heritage is infinitely more valuable than the framework that supports the picture.